 Funding is available and requests can be put on the level of teachers, program coordinators and institute managers.

 Appropriate budget available.

 A list of strengths, e.g., examples of good practices, achievements, innovative solutions etc.

-Availability of resources and fast response to requirements.
-Transparent management of financial resources.
+Availability of resources and fast response to requirements in most of the cases.